 Atopic dermatitis clinical guideline

-The guideline is made up of four sections each covering a range of topics related to diagnosis, assessment, safety, and efficacy of treatments for atopic dermatitis (AD).
+These guidelines, published in 2014, consist of four sections each covering a range of topics related to diagnosis, assessment, safety, and efficacy of treatments for AD.

 Section 1: Diagnosis and assessment of atopic dermatitis

 Section 2: Management and treatment of atopic dermatitis with topical therapies

 Section 3: Management and treatment with phototherapy and systemic agents

 Section 4: Prevention of disease flares and use of adjunctive therapies